BEIJING, CHINA 5 Days

 Cool Things to See:

-• The Walls: You can walk along the top of the 30-foot-high outer walls.
-It’s a great way to escape the crowds
+• The Walls: You can walk along the 30-foot outer walls.

 • Visit Tiananmen Square before the Forbidden City.
 Go to Tiananmen Square first.
-The Forbidden City only lets visitors

-move south-to-north, so this avoids backtracking.
+The Forbidden City only lets visitors move south-to-north, so this avoids backtracking.

 • Morning plan 7:00–7:30 — Arrive at Tiananmen Square Security can take 30–60 minutes even with a reservation.